Visiting Students (Study Abroad)/Incoming Erasmus Students

 We ask that all students who are accepted to study here carefully study our Visiting Students Handbook and list of available modules prior to arrival so that registration goes as smoothly as possible.

 Many of our Visiting Students are particularly interested in Irish Writing, and this is indeed one of the School's major strengths.
 However, we also have several other areas of research and teaching specialty - amongst them Old and Middle English, Renaissance, eighteenth-, nineteenth-, and twentieth-century literature, contemporary writing, and popular literature, American and postcolonial literature.
 We encourage prospective students to consider the full range of courses available.

 Important Further Information for Incoming Study Abroad/VS/Erasmus Students

-- Trinity Student Learning and Development have published a new brochure: How to Study in Trinity: A Guide for International Students.
-This brochure aims to inform international students on the various aspects of Trinity’s academic culture and expectations and offers practical advice on how to approach certain academic challenges that international students might experience.
+- Trinity Student Learning and Development have published a new guide: How to Study in Trinity: A Guide for International Students.
+This guide aims to inform international students on the various aspects of Trinity’s academic culture and expectations and offers practical advice on how to approach certain academic challenges that international students might experience.

-- General information about module registration, module enrolment forms and change of mind forms can be found on the Academic Registry Study Abroad webpage later in September.
+- General information about module registration, module enrolment forms and change of mind forms will be found on the Academic Registry Study Abroad webpage later in August.